manuelandersen/padel-scrapy/README.md

 scrapy crawl playerspider -O path_to_file.json
 ```

+## Examples

+Examples of the way the data look for each spider can be found in the `examples` folder.

 ## Contributions

 We welcome contributions to improve and expand this project!
 Whether you're fixing a bug, adding a new feature, or improving documentation, your help is appreciated.